raspberrypilearning/deck-of-cards/en/step_5.md

 This means that when someone types `my_card.suit = "spades"` (i.e. tries to **set** the `suit` property) then this function will be called, with the value of "spades" sent in to the function as the `suit` parameter.

-+ Run the program - you should see `"That's not a suit!"` appear if you try to change the card's suit to anything other than one of the suits in the list, and the suit will not change.
++ Run the program.
+If you try to change the card's suit to anything other than one of the suits in the list, you should see `"That's not a suit!"` appear, and the suit should not change.

 Note that we don't currently have any validation in the `__init__` method, so if you create the 2 of Dinosaurs like this, it will still work!